-Greg A. Phelps, Ph.D., Dean, School of Business & Communication J.L.
-Turner Leadership Center, Room 207 (270) 384-8234 phelpsg@lindsey.edu
+Benson T. Sexton, Ph.D., Dean, School of Business & Communication J.L.
+Turner Leadership Center, Room 214 (270) 384-7384 sextonb@lindsey.edu

-Al R. Eferstein, M.P.A., Program Coordinator J.L.
-Turner Leadership Center, Room 111 (270) 384-8093 eferstein@lindsey.edu
+Trudy Morlino, Ph.D., Program Coordinator Online Office (270) 384-8030 morlinot@lindsey.edu

-Full-time program faculty: Katie M. Curry, M.Acc.; Tim Curry, M.S.; Al Eferstein, M.P.A.; John Howery, M.B.A.; Linda McKinley-Grider, M.P.S.; Trudy Morlino, Ph.D.; Mohammad Pourheydarian, Ph.D.; Michael Starr, M.B.A.; Thomas Taylor, Ph.D.; William Ward, D.B.A.
+Full-time program faculty: Catherine Boatright, Ph.D.; Katie M. Curry, M.Acc.; Tim Curry, M.S.; Al Eferstein, M.P.A.; Linda McKinley-Grider, M.P.S.; Trudy Morlino, Ph.D.; Mohammad Pourheydarian, Ph.D.; Michael Starr, M.B.A.; William Ward, D.B.A.

-The mission of the School of Business is to prepare students for employment in business, accounting, and computer information systems; to pursue career paths of increasing professional and managerial responsibility; to apply to graduate programs in business, accounting or other professional schools; and to sit for various professional certifications.
-Consistent with the historical mission of Lindsey Wilson College as a teaching institution, the School of Business is committed to the growth and development of students through classroom instruction and through the fostering of an appreciation for lifelong learning.
+The mission of the business program is to prepare students for advancing employment in accounting, general management, entrepreneurial management, human resources management, and marketing; for the pursuit of career paths of increasing professional and managerial responsibility; for application and admission to graduate programs in business, accounting, or other professional schools; and for preparation to sit for examinations for professional certificates.
+Consistent with Lindsey Wilson College's mission as a liberal arts, teaching-centered institution and in accordance with the guidelines of its accrediting body - the International Assembly for Collegiate Business Education - the business program is committed to students' growth and development through values-centered classroom instructions, cooperative learning experiences, and the awakening of an appreciation for lifelong learning.

-The Associate of Arts degree in business management offers students the opportunity to gain a basic set of knowledge and skills in business management, with an emphasis on those needed in lean systems management and entrepreneurial management.
+The Associate of Arts degree in business management offers students the opportunity to gain a basic set of knowledge and skills in business management, with an emphasis on those needed in entrepreneurial management.

-Our business programs are designed to foster critical thinking skills, to prepare students to become lifelong learners in rapidly changing business environments, and to instill a global vision to manage and lead organizations and businesses in an ever-changing, challenging, and complex world.
+Lindsey Wilson College's business programs are designed to foster critical thinking skills, to prepare students to become lifelong learners in rapidly changing business environments, and to instill a global vision to manage and lead organizations and businesses in an ever-changing, challenging, and complex world.